zaikio/zai-docs/docs/getting-started/organisation-install.md

 # 4. Install app for organisations

 So far we have looked at how individual users can authorise themselves with your app.
 But usually it is desired to do most of the integrations in the behalf of an organisation instead of a person.
-If the admin of an organisation installs an app, it will be visible to the employees via the launchpad and every single employee can then sign in.
+If the admin of an organisation installs an app, it will become visible to the employees in Zaikio.
 Using the data that is already known about the user via [GET `api/v1/person`](/api/directory/directory.html#/Person/getPerson), it is possible to identify to which organisations the user belongs and which roles the member has.

 There are two ways for your users to install your app We recommend that you use both of the following options.